Bricktech2000/Website/website/public/DoS-Protection/index.md

+> **This post is outdated**
+>
+> This website now uses Cloudflare as a proxy and DDoS protection layer instead of a NodeJS library.
+Moreover, it is now hosted on an old HP laptop rather than on a Raspberry Pi and uses a custom version of Markdown for its posts instead of MiniML.
+This post was preserved nonetheless.

+&nbsp;

+&nbsp;

 ## The Problem

 When I ported this website to a Raspberry Pi (which you can see a post about [here](../Raspberry-Pi-Server/)), I noticed that sometimes, an internal function I made called `MiniMLCompile` would take a fairly long time to execute.
 Because of that, I put in place a warning displayed in the client console when the function took more than `500 ms` to execute... and it turns out that it pretty much always does: